jmattheis/website/website/content/blog/3-review-of-my-first-project.md

 ## Intro

-In 2012 I (13 years old) started learing coding.
+In 2012 I (13 years old) started learning coding.
 I didn't read books or anything, I mostly copied stuff from YouTube tutorials.
 This lead to my first bigger project.
-A social network clone, which should be similar to facebook.
+A social network clone, which should be similar to Facebook.

 In this blog post, I'll review my now 8 year old code.
 Partly to amuse myself what kind of errors I made and